-So, what if you need to keep baby safe outside on a deck, porch, or patio?
+So, what if you need to keep your baby safe outside on a deck, porch, or patio?

 You will need a solution that goes beyond the typical gate...something waterproof that won’t rust at the first sight of rain!

-An outdoor gate should be made with sturdy materials that won’t weathercheck or rust easily and must be able to stand up to whatever Mother Nature decides to throw its way.
+An outdoor gate should be made with sturdy materials that won’t weather check or deteriorate easily and must be able to stand up to whatever Mother Nature decides to throw its way.